Pheasant shooting

 Pheasant shooting is the activity of shooting the common pheasant.
-It takes place in the United Kingdom, and is practised in other parts of the world.
-Shooting of game birds is carried out using a shotgun, often 12 and 20 bore or a .410, sometimes on land managed by a gamekeeper.
+It takes place primarily in the United Kingdom, but is also practised in other parts of the world.
+The shooting of game birds is carried out using a shotgun, often 12 and 20 bore or a .410, sometimes on land managed by a gamekeeper.

 United Kingdom

 The common pheasant was first introduced to Great Britain many centuries ago, but was rediscovered as a game bird in the 1830s.
 It is reared extensively in captivity, and around 47 million pheasants are released each year on shooting estates, mainly in England, although most released birds survive less than a year in the wild.

 The numbers of captive-reared pheasants released have risen sharply since the 1980s.
 Natural England has concluded that the released birds threaten native wildlife by increasing predator numbers and creating competition for food.
 In October 2020 the Department for Environment, Food and Rural Affairs (Defra) announced that a licensing regime would be introduced in 2021 for releases of pheasants within 500m of protected sites.

 Pheasants are shot on the traditional formal "driven shoot" principles, whereby guest or paying guns have birds driven over them by beaters, and on smaller "rough shoots" by other methods.
-The open season in the UK is from 1 October to 1 February, under the Game Act 1831.
-Generally they are shot by guns employing gun dogs to help find, flush, and retrieve shot birds.
+The open season in the UK is from 1 October to 1 February, under the Game Act 1831 (1 & 2 Will.
+4. c.
+32).
+Generally they are shot by “guns” employing gun dogs to help find, flush, and retrieve shot birds.
 Retrievers, spaniels, and pointing breeds are used to flush pheasants.

-The doggerel "Up gets a guinea, bang goes a penny-halfpenny, and down comes a half a crown" reflects the expensive pastime of 19th century driven shoots in Britain, when pheasants were often shot for pleasure rather than as food.
+The doggerel "Up gets a guinea, bang goes a penny-halfpenny, and down comes a half a crown" reflects the expensive pastime of 19th century driven shoots in Britain, when pheasants were often shot for pleasure.
 It was a popular royal pastime in Britain to shoot common pheasants.
 King George V shot over a thousand pheasants out of a total bag of 3,937 over a six-day period in December 1913 during a competition with a friend, however did not do enough to beat him.